keithfma/keithfma.github.io/_posts/2018-08-07-introducing-parasol.md

 nice regular grid, but rather scattered about with irregular spacing.
 Because there is some noise in the measured elevation, I needed to smooth (not interpolate) the raw data and then resample on a regular grid.
-This is tricker than one might expect, especially because features with sharp edges (e.g.  buildings) are important to the sun/shade simulation.
+This is trickier than one might expect, especially because features with sharp edges (e.g.  buildings) are important to the sun/shade simulation.
 I used a nearest-neighbor median filter, which returns the median value of the *k*-nearest neighbors for each point on the output grid.
 This has the nice effect of both smoothing the noise in the data and preserving sharp edges.
-Median filters are common for image denoising, but I had to implement my own to work with scattered input data.
+Median filters are common for image de-noising, but I had to implement my own to work with scattered input data.
 For the interested, you can [find the code for my nearest-neighbor median filter here](https://github.com/keithfma/parasol/blob/master/pkg/parasol/surface.py)
 --- it is quite simple!